Rayleigh anomalies and disorder-induced mixing of polarizations at nanoscale in amorphous solids. Testing 1-octyl-3-methylimidazolium chloride glass

-\dropcap{T}he reasearch on glasses in the last decades focused on the macroscopic anomalies which characterize as a whole these systems with respect to long-range ordered solids.
-In particular, a hump over the level predicted by the Debye theory is observed in the specific heat of glasses at about $10$ $K$ \cite{Phillips}.
-It is related to an excess over the Debye level of the Vibrational Density of States (VDOS) at energies of few $meV$, called Boson Peak (BP) \cite{Shintani,Schirmacher_4th,Schi_SCBorn,Schirmacher_book,Shir_gen1,Schober1,Marruzzo, Chumakov1}.
-The physical origin of this feature has been largely debated in the literature without merging into a unified theory.
-It is noteworthy that all existing theories beg the question of the effect of elastic disorder on acoustic waves, whether it is the disorder treated as only a small perturbation with respect to the ordered structure of the crystals \cite{Chumakov1,Giordano}, modeled as defects embedded in an otherwise homogeneous medium \cite{Schober1,Sheng} or represented as spatial fluctuations of elastic moduli - local \cite{Schirmacher_4th,Schi_SCBorn,Schirmacher_book,Shir_gen1,Schober1,Marruzzo,Ferrante} or with long-range correlations \cite{Tanaka}.
-In this context large emphasis was given to the so-called Rayleigh anomalies \cite{Schirmacher_4th,Schi_SCBorn,Schirmacher_book,Shir_gen1,Schober1,Marruzzo,Ferrante,hydro_MonGio, Mossa, Ruffle2}.
-They consist in a strong increase of the acoustic wave attenuation and softening of the phase velocity with respect to the macroscopic value - the two quantities being related to each other by Kramers-Kroning relations \cite{Marruzzo} - observed for wavelengths of few nanometers.
-The experimental study of acoustic excitations at such length-scales with the experimental techniques so far available is quite difficult \cite{Ferrante,hydro_MonGio}, thus obfuscating the experimental verification of the different thoeries.
+The modelling of acoustic dynamics properties in amorphous solids at mesoscale is strongly linked to the understanding of the origin of their macroscopic anomalies, such as the hump in the specific heat of glasses at about $10$ $K$ \cite{Phillips} and excess over the Debye level of the Vibrational Density of States (VDOS) at energies of few $meV$, called Boson Peak (BP) \cite{Shintani,Shir_gen1,Schober1,Marruzzo, Chumakov1, Chumakov2}.
+Though an unanimous theory was not established, it is worth to notice that all the developed theories deal with the understanding of how elastic disorder affects the acoustic excitations at nanoscale, whether the disorder is treated as only a small perturbation with respect to the ordered structure of the crystals \cite{Chumakov1,Giordano}, modelled as defects embedded in an otherwise homogeneous medium \cite{Schober1,Sheng} or represented by spatial fluctuations of elastic moduli - local \cite{Schirmacher_4th,Schi_SCBorn,Kohler,Shir_gen1,Marruzzo,Ferrante} or with long-range correlations \cite{Tanaka}.
+Disorder on mesoscopic scale generates an inhomogeneous spatial distribution of the elastic constants \cite{Schirmacher_4th,Schi_SCBorn,Kohler,Shir_gen1,Schober1,Marruzzo,Ferrante,Sheng, Tanaka}.
+In a statistical framework the local spatial distribution of elastic constants can be described by introducing a spatial correlation function of their fluctuations with respect to the average value on the whole system's volume \cite{Schirmacher_4th,Schi_SCBorn,Kohler,Shir_gen1,Marruzzo,Ferrante,Sheng, Tanaka}.
+The related correlation length corresponds to the average value of the radius of spatial domains where the local elastic constants remains roughly constant \cite{Schirmacher_4th,Schi_SCBorn,Kohler,Shir_gen1,Sheng,Torquato, Calvet, Turner}.
+We will refer in the following to them as to inhomogeneity or heterogeneity domains.